'World of opportunity': Somerset students learn about variety of agriculture careers

 “There’s a lot of opportunities here,” Somerset Area teacher Alex Minnick said.
 He was impressed by the variety of careers on display and was glad the agriculture committee set up the day to show students what jobs are available.

-One of the learners in his group was Gracey Mort, 14.
-She described the day as a new experience with a lot to see.
+One of the learners in his group, Gracey Mort, 14, described the day as a new experience with a lot to see.

 “This is amazing,” Shade-Central City teacher April Hewitt said. “(It’s a) great opportunity to learn about things they may not have thought to learn about.”